Tenant Eviction Solicitors

 HMOs can be confusing because the contracts will typically allow the tenant rights over their room, but not over the communal areas.

-From a tenant eviction perspective we almost universally treat occupiers of HMOs as tenants with ASTs even where license agreements have been used.
+From a tenant eviction perspective, we almost universally treat occupiers of HMOs as tenants now with assured periodic tenancies even where license agreements have been used.
 The reason for this is straightforward in that the court will always look at the substance and not the form of any document.
-So it doesn’t matter what a contract calls itself.

 One of the legal tests for establishing a tenancy (rather than a license) is whether the occupier has exclusive possession of a space or area, i.e. a room.
 Where they do a tenancy is likely to exist.
-We therefore advise owner landlords of HMOs to follow the section 21 or section 8 eviction routes to regain possession.
-Further details of our services and fixed fees are available here.
+We therefore advise owner landlords of HMOs to follow the section 8 eviction route to regain possession.
+For HMOs let to full-time students, landlords may also be able to rely on the new Ground 4A, which allows possession for the purpose of letting to new students in line with the academic year.

 Why Choose Helix Law Tenant Eviction Solicitors?

-Helix Law’s expert property dispute solicitors have extensive experience acting for landlords nationwide and helping owners recover possession of property.
+Helix Law’s expert property dispute & tenant eviction solicitors have extensive experience acting for landlords nationwide and helping owners recover possession of property.

-We frequently take instruction in every stage of the tenant eviction process, from serving Section 21 and Section 8 notices to obtaining possession orders and warrants to proceed with eviction.
+We frequently take instruction in every stage of the tenant eviction process, from advising on which grounds for possession to rely on, to serving Section 8 notices, to obtaining possession orders and warrants to proceed with eviction.

-Many tenants will leave upon receiving a properly served Section 21 or Section 8 notice.
+Many tenants will leave upon receiving a properly served Section 8 notice.

-The eviction process often fails at this point due to various reasons, from minor mistakes to more serious irregularities with documents and deposits.
+The eviction process often fails due to various reasons, from minor mistakes to more serious irregularities with documents and deposits.

-By instructing our expert property law team from the outset, you can avoid costly mistakes and aggravation.
+By instructing our expert property law team from the outset, you can avoid costly mistakes, wasted time and ultimately can save money by getting it right first time, every time.

-Contact Helix Law today to resolve your landlord/tenant dispute successfully, or click below for more details on Section 8 and Section 21 possession claims.
+Contact Helix Law today to resolve your landlord/tenant dispute successfully, or click below for more details on Section 8 possession claims.

-We aim to respond to queries within an hour.
+We aim to respond to queries within an hour and our property litigation team act in disputes nationally.

 Outstanding Reviews from Real Business People